vemuladheeraj/SmartExpensesPrivatePolicy/PRIVACY_POLICY.md

 ## Information We Collect

-### 1. SMS Data
+### 1. Transaction Data
-- **SMS Messages**: We access and process SMS messages from your device to automatically extract financial transaction information
+- **Gmail Import**: One-time historical import of past transaction emails from Gmail
+- **Bank Statement Import**: One-time import of transaction data from Excel/CSV files
+- **Notification API**: Ongoing capture of new SMS transactions via notification listener service
-- **Transaction Details**: We extract transaction amounts, merchant names, payment channels, and transaction types from SMS messages
+- **Transaction Details**: We extract transaction amounts, merchant names, payment channels, and transaction types
-- **Bank Information**: We process bank names, account numbers (partially masked), and transaction references from SMS messages
+- **Bank Information**: We process bank names, account numbers (partially masked), and transaction references
-- **Message Metadata**: We collect sender information, timestamps, and message content for transaction processing
+- **Message Metadata**: We collect sender information, timestamps, and content for transaction processing
-- **Spam Detection**: We analyze SMS content to filter out promotional and marketing messages
+- **Spam Detection**: We analyze content to filter out promotional and marketing messages
 - **Transfer Detection**: We identify internal account transfers to prevent duplicate transaction counting

-### 2. Gmail Data (Optional) ⭐ NEW
+### 2. Gmail Data (Historical Import)
 - **Email Messages**: We access and process Gmail emails to extract historical financial transaction information
 - **Email Content**: We process email subject lines, body content, and sender information for transaction extraction
 - **Transaction Details**: We extract transaction amounts, merchant names, payment channels, and transaction types from emails
 - **Email Metadata**: We collect sender information, timestamps, and email content for transaction processing
 - **OAuth 2.0 Authentication**: We use secure OAuth 2.0 to access your Gmail account with your explicit consent
+- **Scope Limitation**: We only access emails from financial institutions and payment services, not personal emails
+- **Revocable Access**: You can revoke Gmail access at any time through your Google Account settings

+### 3. Bank Statement Files (One-time Import)
+- **File Processing**: We process Excel/CSV files from bank statements to extract transaction data
+- **File Content**: We analyze file content to extract transaction amounts, dates, and merchant information
+- **Transaction Details**: We extract transaction amounts, merchant names, payment channels, and transaction types from files
+- **File Metadata**: We collect file information, timestamps, and content for transaction processing
+- **Local Processing**: All file processing occurs locally on your device
+- **No File Storage**: We do not store your bank statement files on external servers

+### 4. Notification API Data (Ongoing SMS Capture)
+- **Notification Access**: We use Android's notification listener service to capture SMS transaction notifications
+- **SMS Content**: We process SMS notification content to extract transaction information
+- **Real-time Processing**: New SMS transactions are automatically captured and processed
+- **No SMS Permission**: We do not request or use READ_SMS permission
+- **Notification Content**: We only process notification text content, not full SMS messages
+- **Local Processing**: All processing occurs locally on your device
+- **User Control**: You can disable notification access at any time through Android settings

-### 3. Financial Data
+### 5. Financial Data
 - **Transaction Records**: We store processed transaction data including amounts, dates, categories, and merchant information
 - **Spending Patterns**: We analyze your spending behavior to provide insights and recommendations
 - **Budget Information**: We store budget limits and spending categories you configure
 - **Financial Goals**: We store any financial goals or targets you set within the app

-### 4. Device Information
+### 6. Device Information
 - **Device Identifiers**: We collect device-specific information for app functionality
 - **App Usage Data**: We collect information about how you use the app to improve our services
 - **Performance Data**: We collect crash reports and performance metrics to improve app stability